VerbalGnat48/The-Hole/classProjects/CCC/cgf#/README.md

 Various card games that show the use of doubly-linked lists.

+Was made in Fall, 2024 from 10/02 -> 10/23 with each version being a different week during that time.

 ////////// cgf objectives //////////

 cgf0 - Lay the framework for our doubly-linked list: implement a deck of cards where you can display piles of cards, navigating through and showing each card in the deck (forward and backward).